TheKillerz7/givemyourqrcode/README.md

   each Senior who gets scanned by that client who is a Junior their name will get dashed out to let the client know who else does the client not scan yet.
   But if the client is a Senior, it will work the opposite way.
 The name of the Juniors who already scanned the client will get dashed out to let the client know who else doesn't scan the client yet.

+  If you want to know more about this website, check https://www.facebook.com/samueldavid.shu/posts/2811734209056035